Change Password

 min_modularity_increase Float [0,1] 0.01 Yes The minimum gain of modularity (ΔQ) to move a node to another community.

-edge_schema_property []"<@schema.?><property>" / / Yes Numeric edge properties used as weights, summing values across the specified properties; edges without this property are ignored.
+edge_schema_property []"<@schema.?><property>" / / Yes Specifies numeric edge properties used as weights by summing their values.
+Only properties of numeric type are considered, and edges without these properties are ignored.

 gamma Float >0 1 Yes The resolution parameter γ.